 Originally founded over 50 years ago by Dr Thomas Frist, HCA has gone on to become one of the world’s leading healthcare providers.
 In the UK, we’re one of the largest providers of privately funded healthcare and have invested over £500 million in the latest treatments, technology, techniques, medication and facilities.
 Being part of a large multisite, established healthcare group we can offer you unrivalled opportunities for career progression through internal and external courses, as well as working conditions that prioritise both your mental and physical wellbeing.

 We believe that by caring for our employees, we empower them to provide exceptional care for our patients.
 That’s why we offer a host of flexible benefits that reflect the invaluable contribution they make every day.
-As an Advanced Physiotherapist you’ll be eligible for:
+As a Staff Nurse on our Oncology Inpatient Unit, you’ll be eligible for:

 Diversity and Inclusion